rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 ## Conclusion

-In this blog post, we worked and explained the Route Sharding in OpenShift 4.
-This Route Sharding changed slightly operational, but maintain the basis of the implementation into OpenShift 3.
+In this blog post, we explored and explained Route Sharding in OpenShift 4.
+Route Sharding has changed slightly operationally, but maintains the basis of the implementation from OpenShift 3.

-In future blog posts, we will explore and analyse the possibility to have Ingresscontrollers using LoadBalancers Service Type with the schema internal, to deploy AWSLoadBalancers only to the Private Subnets of our AWS VPC deployment.
+In future blog posts, we will explore and analyse the possibility of having IngressControllers using the LoadBalancer Service Type with the internal schema, to deploy AWS LoadBalancers only to the private subnets of our AWS VPC deployment.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*